AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel.md

 ---
 description: Carousel Viewer is a viewer that displays a carousel of non-zoomable banner images with clickable hotspots or regions.
 The purpose of this viewer is to implement a "shoppable carousel" experience where users can select a hotspot or a region over the banner image and get redirected to a Quickview or product detail page on the customer's website.
 It is designed to work on desktops and mobile devices.
-seo-description: Carousel Viewer is a viewer that displays a carousel of non-zoomable banner images with clickable hotspots or regions.
-The purpose of this viewer is to implement a "shoppable carousel" experience where users can select a hotspot or a region over the banner image and get redirected to a Quickview or product detail page on the customer's website.
-It is designed to work on desktops and mobile devices.
-seo-title: Carousel

 solution: Experience Manager
 title: Carousel
-uuid: 0ba4f40b-8dde-4479-b906-3115f09ab249

 feature: Dynamic Media Classic,Viewers,SDK/API,Carousel Banners
 role: Developer,Business Practitioner
 ---